 These questions may be on the test.
-If you can't answer them all, re-read subsections 2.2 and 2.3.
+If you cannot answer them all, re-study Subsections 2.2 and 2.3.

 2.4 - Seeing

 To be a safe driver you need to know what's going on all around your vehicle.
 Not looking properly is a major cause of accidents.